hydroflux/abstractor-ws/BACKLOG.md

 - [ ] Add a function to drop duplicates (from the document list? from the dataframe?)
 - [ ] Add in some semblance of the 'close_program' function used in 'leopard' and 'tiger'
 - [ ] Consider combining the 'update_element_attributes' and 'update_document_attributes' functions from the 'transform' script into a single function--downside being specific element attribute updates cannot be extrapolated to a higher level (unless all 'class', 'id', 'tag', etc. attributes are made uniform using an 'attribute' replacement)
-- [ ] Update 'execute' functions using functions from the 'executor' script
+- [ ] There is a 'handle_search_results' function that should be renamed in the 'open_document' script to avoid overlap with the 'executors' function 'handle_search_results'

 ### Leopard To Do